StefanoAnzolut/business-guide/source/billing/invoice-contact.rst

 Changing Billing E-mail Address
 ===============================

 We'll send invoices to the e-mail address indicated in your Business profile.

-To change the e-mail address:
+To change this e-mail address:

 - Click **Skribble Business** in the lower left